 What a busy couple of weeks it has been!
 I signed onto participate in a new reality show, I have been asked to serve on a town committee charged with recommending a backyard chicken keeping regulation to the zoning commission and have been spearheading a grass roots effort to support the least restrictive chicken keeping regulation possible.
 Spring finally seems to have arrived and with it, we added seven new chicks to our flock!
-Please enjoy the update, the photos and by all means, sign up for the giveaway!
+Please enjoy the update and the photos.

 After three months of conversations and brain-storming with the producer of the chicken-themed reality show, Coop Dreams, I have signed onto participate as a “chicken expert” in the show.
 Fear not- I’m not quitting my day job or abandon my online peeps, it’s not a paying gig for any of the on-screen participants and while the degree of my participation is yet to be determined, it should only involve a few days out of town for filming.
 It should prove to be a lot of fun and I promise to take you with me when I go!
 The show is scheduled to air on Discovery’s Destination America Network beginning July 2nd.
 Should be a lot of fun!